Skip to content

 Be a champion of ‘Leave no trace’

-Clearing up discarded rubbish and camping equipment takes us away from our vital work to care for the Lake District we all love.
-Help us look after the Lakes by leaving no trace at all.
-This includes all human waste.
+Look after the Lake District you love by leaving no trace at all.
+This includes litter and all human waste.
 If you need a bin or a toilet, this kind of camping isn’t for you.

 Walkers resting against a dry stone wall on the fellside at Stickle Ghyll, Cumbria